You'll love this baked swordfish with lemon and shallots! It's a delicious recipe that only requires about ten minutes of hands-on time!

-Swordfish is a fantastic steak-like fish that has a subtle, buttery flavor that pairs perfectly with bright citrus.
-This recipe is incredibly simple but it's date night meal worthy.
+Swordfish is a fantastic steak-like fish with a subtle, buttery flavor that pairs perfectly with bright citrus.
+This recipe is incredibly simple, but it's date night meal worthy.

 Swordfish is a mild-tasting, firm fish - it's often called the steak of the sea.